Azure/AzureStack-QuickStart-Templates/sharepoint-2013-single-vm/Readme.md

-# Create a 3-VM SharePoint 2013 farm with PowerShell DSC Extension
+# Create a single VM SharePoint 2013 farm with PowerShell DSC Extension

 This template will create a SharePoint 2013 farm using the PowerShell DSC Extension it creates the following resources:

 +	A Virtual Network
-+	Three Storage Accounts
++	One Storage Account
-+	Two external load balancers
++	One external load balancer
-+	One VM configured as Domain Controller for a new forest with a single domain
-+	One VM configured as SQL Server 2014 stand alone
++	One VM configured as Domain Controller for a new forest with a single domain,  SQL Server 2014 stand alone, and SharePoint 2013 farm
-+	One VM configured as a one machine SharePoint 2013 farm

-One external load balancer creates an RDP NAT rule to allow connectivity to the domain controller VM The second external load balancer creates an RDP NAT rule to allow connectivity to the SharePoint VM To access the SQL VM use the domain controller or the SharePoint VMs as jumpboxes
+The external load balancer creates an RDP NAT rule to allow connectivity to the farm VM; it also provides rules to access the SharePoint endpoints.
+(Requires adding the load balancer IP as an alternate URL for the SharePoint web application, this can be done on the SharePoint central admin portal)

 ## Notes

-+ 	The images used to create this deployment are
++ 	The image used to create this deployment is
-	+ 	AD - Latest Windows Server 2012 R2 Image
-	+ 	SQL Server - Latest SQL Server 2014 on Windows Server 2012 R2 Image
-	+	SharePoint Server - Latest SharePoint 2013 on Windows Server 2012 R2 Image
+	+ 	Latest Windows Server 2012 R2 Image with .Net 3.5
 +	The installer bits for SQL 2014 and SharePoint 2013 with SP1 are downloaded at deployment time but can be pre-loaded into the image
 	+	The download source for SharePoint 2013 has to include SP1, SharePoint 2013 without SP1 will not work for this template.
 + 	The image configuration is defined in variables - details below - but the scripts that configure this deployment have only been tested with these versions and may not work on other images.